POSEIDON.core

 • log_g_fac (float) – For the ‘two_spots’ model, the log g of the facula (log10(cm/s^2)).

-• wl (np.array of float) – Wavelength grid on which to output the stellar spectra (μm).
+• wl (np.array of float) – Model wavelength grid (μm).
 If not provided, a fiducial grid from 0.2 to 5.4 μm will be used.

 • interp_backend (str) – Stellar grid interpolation package for POSEIDON to use.
 (Options: pysynphot / pymsg).